 Sherrie and Michael Wells started the Hugs for Brady Foundation in 2009, shortly after their 13 month old son, Brady Michael, was diagnosed with Non-Differentiated Acute Leukemia, a very rare form of leukemia.
 In 2010, Brady passed away at 23 months old, after he had bravely battled the disease for ten months.

 The Hugs for Brady Foundation is dedicated to helping children with childhood cancers.
 Our moral compass has directed us to support children with cancer in any and every way possible.
-This year, Hugs for Brady passed the million dollar milestone in terms of dollars raised to help kids with cancer.
+This year, Hugs for Brady passed the two million dollar milestone in terms of dollars raised to help kids with cancer.
 Lets keep the momentum going!

 How We Can Help

 Every year, over 13,500 children are diagnosed with cancer in the US.
 We started the Hugs for Brady Foundation to help end pediatric cancer for good.

 - Childhood cancer research is vastly and consistently underfunded.

 - Childhood cancer is the leading cause of death by disease in children under the age of 15 in the U.S.

 - One in 285 children in the U.S. will be diagnosed with cancer by the time they are 20 years old.

 - Every year, an estimated 250,000+ new cases of cancer affect children under the age of 20 worldwide.

 - Two-thirds of childhood cancer patients will have long lasting chronic conditions from treatment.